I love seasonal reading and a Christmas novel is the perfect way to get into the holiday spirit. Here are 6 of my favorite Christmas books for adults!

 A Return to Christmas by Chris Heimerdinger.
 Technically this is a children’s novel (it’s on my list of Christmas books to read aloud), but I love it so much, I can’t leave it off this list.
 If I had to pick ONE favorite Christmas book, it would be this one, hands down.
 My mom read us lots of Christmas books over the years and this is the one we all remember most fondly.
 It’s a fast-paced story of two young boys – one rich with a family shattered by tragedy years earlier, and one living with his drifter uncle who is always trying to con someone out of a buck.
 When their lives intersect over Christmas when they are both 11, nothing will ever be the same.
 I read this one to my girls a few years ago and Bart ended up sitting in on the whole thing (and even volunteering to read so we could read MORE) and I sobbed my way through the last chapter.

-And if you’d like a printable copy of this list of Christmas books for adults that you can take to your library or screenshot on your phone for easy access, just pop in your email address below and it’ll come right to your inbox!
+And if you’d like a printable copy of this list of the best Christmas books for adults that you can take to your library or screenshot on your phone for easy access, just pop in your email address below and it’ll come right to your inbox!

 I’d love to hear some of your other favorite Christmas books for grown-ups!
 Leave them in them comments so we can all find a few new favorites!